bmay51213/bmay51213.github.io/_pages/about.md

   image: "/images/DesMoinesIA-Aerial.jpg"
 ---

 Currently based in the Des Moines, IA metropolitan area.
 I'm a Board Certified Family Medicine physician, currently working in the non-clinical financial services sector, interested in all things data to derive useful and actionable insights.
-Particularly skilled in Exploratory Data Analysis in addition to domain expertise in general medical topics.
+Particularly interested in Exploratory Data Analysis in addition to domain expertise in general medical topics.

-Feel free to contact me at any of the links to the left of this page!
+Contact information is embedded in the links to the left.